shauryasingh3005/2402mc11_Assign-5-/README.md

 Before inserting an item, the producer waits for an empty buffer slot and then obtains the mutex.
 After inserting the item, it releases the mutex and signals that a new item is available.
 Similarly, the consumer waits for an available item, obtains the mutex, removes the item, and then signals that a buffer slot has become free.

 The semaphore implementation uses the xv6 sleep_prepare(), sleep(), and wakeup() mechanisms.
 The producer successfully generates all 20 items and the consumer receives them in the correct order from 1 to 20.
 This shows that the bounded buffer is working correctly without losing, duplicating, or incorrectly ordering items.

+Q3.Readers–Writers Problem

+The Readers–Writers problem is implemented using shared memory and semaphores.
+The program creates three reader processes and two writer processes.
+The main objective is to allow multiple readers to access the shared data simultaneously while ensuring that a writer has exclusive access when modifying the data.

+A read_count variable is used to keep track of the number of readers currently accessing the shared data.
+R_MUTEX protects changes to read_count, while RESOURCE controls access to the actual shared data.
+The first reader acquires the resource and the last reader releases it.
+This allows multiple readers to read at the same time.
+Each of the two writers performs three increments.
+Therefore, the expected final value of shared_data is 6.
+The output also shows cases where more than one reader is active at the same time, demonstrating concurrent reader access.
+The program successfully reaches Final shared_data = 6, confirming that the synchronization works correctly.